-3.3.1.
+5.5.1.
 Clock polarity discussion:

-The electrical circuit of Smiths "CE" type car clocks is a coil and parallel resistance or shunt in series with a switch.
+The electrical circuit of early Smiths "CE" type car clocks is a coil and parallel resistance or shunt in series with a switch.
 There is nothing that is polarity conscious in any of these elements.

 The balance wheel assembly is energised by magnetic attraction between the coil (think solenoid) and the soft iron, three lobed, discs that form part of the balance wheel assembly.
 The balance wheel is given a kick every time the pin touches the contact hairspring assembly irrespective of the direction of rotation of the balance wheel.
-Permanent magnets could not work here as there would be attraction in one direction of rotation and repulsion in the other.